 Hi everyone!
 Today I’m switching up today’s post and talking about how to stay productive when you work from home.
-I’ve been working from home for a full year now, and a handful of you have asked recently how I stay on top of things.
+I’ve been working from home for two years year now, and one of the questions I get the most is how I stay on top of things.

 I am definitely no professional here but I wanted to share what I’ve learned over time that has worked for me to be more productive.

 When I’m busy, I thrive.
 It’s actually on the slower days where I should be the most productive when I have tended to fall apart.
 There has to be something psychological about having a busy day or week because that’s actually when I really bring my A-game and I’m super organized: because I have to be.

 But on those slower days, or maybe when you just don’t know where to start, try some of these tips to help you tackle things:

 For starters, I always use a paper calendar in addition to the calendar on my phone.
 This way I can turn back and forth on pages, write out deadlines, appointments, etc. When things are written down in pencil or paper, they stick in your head and become more permanent.
 You’re less likely to flake on them if they are staring at you from your desk.
 I use a monthly planner by Day Designer.
 They are similar to Erin Condren life planners, but I prefer Day Designer because the pages are a bit simpler than EC with a timed-out schedule column, a to-do list, and a notes section.

 I always try to write a to-do list the night before or first thing in the morning.
 I write it out during one of these times because at night or first thing in the morning, emails aren’t flowing in and you can actually think about what you need to accomplish.